Ryan Giggs' ex became slave to his demands, court hears

 The former Manchester United star and ex-Wales manager, 48, is on trial accused of controlling behaviour and assaulting Kate Greville and her younger sister Emma.

-During cross-examination, she told Manchester Crown Court: "He made me feel like I had to do what he said otherwise there were consequences."
+During cross-examination, she told Manchester Crown Court: "He made me feel like I had to do what he said otherwise there were consequences".

 He has denied all the charges.